 What is Asynchronous Learning?

-- Comparison of North Island College formats summary: Digital Learning Formats for 2020/2021 – Characteristics and Components PDF and NIC Delivery Formats 2021/2022 – PDF
+- Comparison of North Island College formats summary: Digital Learning Formats – Characteristics and Components PDF and NIC Delivery Formats 2021/2022 – PDF

 - Nutshell: An asynchronous course has no required live online interactions and scheduled contact time between instructor and students.

 - Students participate and communicate in the course without having to be online at the same time.
 However the instructor is very much present, engaging in very frequent (couple of times a week) communications with students, sharing video and email updates and facilitating the learning experiences.